See my résumé

 Description:

 People learn at different rates: all classes are heterogeneous.
-I will share manageable ways to differentiate by time, not content, in order to both challenge and support every student: constant forward motion, eternal review, and extended exposure.
+I share manageable ways to differentiate by time, not content, in order to both challenge and support every student: constant forward motion, eternal review, and extended exposure.
+I also share some other ideas from my new book.
+(See the link below.)

 big P iconOn this site: